 Address: BS6 5AX

-Where to park: there is free on street parking on all roads around the park.
+Where to park: free on-street parking on roads around the park.

-A Victorian Park with football pitches, tennis courts, bowling green, sunken garden and pretty lily pond plus a great play area.
-Climbing frames shaped as helicopters, double swings (handy for a toddler and baby joint pushing scenario!), a sand pit and swings are part of the offering here.
+Another one to add to the Victorian Bristol play parks collection.
+This one has football pitches, tennis courts, a bowling green, sunken garden and pretty lily pond, plus a great play area.
+Climbing frames shaped as helicopters, double swings (handy for a joint toddler and baby-pushing scenario!), a sand pit and swings are part of the offering here.
 If you’re in town in November, the fireworks night in the park is very popular and one of the best in Bristol.

 Address: 67 Canford Ln, Bristol BS9 3NX

-Practical stuff: there is no dedicated parking, find a space on a nearby road.
+Practical stuff: there is no dedicated parking, but you can find a space on a nearby road.

-Located alongside ‘Lovers Walk’ – an avenue of trees opposite a street full of pretty Georgian houses and close to Redland Station and Gloucester Road, this Victorian park has all the kiddy favourites.
+Located alongside ‘Lovers Walk’ – an avenue of trees opposite a street full of pretty Georgian houses and close to Redland Station and Gloucester Road, this children’s playground has all the kiddy favourites.

 Montpelier Park

-Backed by multi-coloured houses on one side (as is the fashion in Bristol) and street art the other, this kids’ playground is steeped in Bristolian vibes.
-This park stands in the old churchyard of St. Andrews Church, which was demolished in 1969.
-It’s a quiet little enclave of green, fully immersed in bohemian Montpelier, and not far from independent-minded Stokes Croft.
-The playground itself is grassy and has swings, climbing apparatus, springy horsies and city building gazing benches.
+Backed by multi-coloured houses on one side and street art the other, this childrens’ play park is steeped in Bristolian vibes.
+The Montpelier playground for children stands in the old churchyard of St. Andrews Church, which was demolished in 1969.
+It’s a quiet little enclave of green, fully-immersed in bohemian Montpelier, and not far from independent-minded Stokes Croft.
+The playground itself is grassy and has swings, climbing apparatus, springy horsies and benches to gaze over Bristol buildings.

 Address: St Andrews Road, Bristol, BS6 5PT